joyceren/joyceren.github.io/README.md

 # Taking back control of your news:

-Are you unhappy with how your online newsstands recommendations?
+Are you unhappy with your online newsstands recommendations?

 Do you feel like your online newsstands are encouraging your bad habits by continuously showing you click bait?